 - Mental health or substance abuse issues

-- Financial irregularities with regard to student loans, past-due accounts, and more
+- Financial history including irregularities with regard to student loans, past-due accounts, and more

-- Disciplinary actions during employment or in other professional situations
+- Employment history including any disciplinary actions during employment or in other professional situations

-What you included in your law school application addendums will be scrutinized against what is found in your bar application and independent review.
-Nothing will send up a red flag to a character and fitness committee more than discovering you failed to disclose any past misconduct in your application.
+Information you included in your law school application addendums will be compared to what is found in your bar application and independent review.
+Nothing will send up a red flag to a Character and Fitness committee more than discovering you failed to disclose any past misconduct in your application.

-If the character and fitness questionnaire raises concerns about your character, the bar admissions board may decide to conduct a more in-depth investigation.
-Usually, this is a face-to-face interview during which you will be required to produce evidence demonstrating current good moral character.
+If the Character and Fitness process raises concerns about your character, the bar admissions board may conduct a more in-depth investigation.
+Usually, this is a face-to-face interview in which you will be required to produce evidence demonstrating current good moral character.